Our Analysis and Test Results

 Our favorite portability feature of the Mavic Air is the controller's detachable control sticks.
 This is a subtle improvement from the Spark and Mavic Pro controllers but made the controller feel much less vulnerable to damage when we tossed it inside into a full backpack.

 At $800 the Mavic Air is a relatively expensive camera drone that provides a great value given its performance.
-If you're looking for a portable drone with a great camera then it is your only option aside from the larger and more expensive Mavic Pro, which lists for $1000.
-With the Air you get the best features of the Pro in a compact drone that has plenty of features and produces impressive footage.
+If you're looking for a portable drone with a great camera then it second only to the Mavic 2 Pro, which costs a whopping $1500.
+Considering all that you get for the $800, we think the Mavic Air is quite a good value.

 Overall we think that the Mavic Air is a groundbreaking drone that builds on DJI's already impressive lineup of consumer drones.
 You'd be hard-pressed to find a model that can produce comparable footage in such a portable package and the Air is in a class of its own as a travel drone.